 Recovery after a system failure is as complete as your most current backup.
-You should create your initial backup immediately after software setup.
+You should create system repair discs (select models only) and your initial backup immediately after software setup.
 As you add new software and data files, you should continue to back up your system on a regular basis to maintain a reasonably current backup.

-Use the Backup and Restore Center to create a backup.
-Click Start, click All Programs, click Maintenance, and then click Backup and Restore Center.
-Follow the on-screen instructions to back up your entire computer (select models only) or your files.
+Use Backup and Restore to create a backup.
+Click Start, click All Programs, click Maintenance, and then click Backup and Restore.
+Follow the on-screen instructions to set up your backup, create a system image (select models only), or create a system repair disc (select models only).